fgl27/SmartTwitchTV/README.md

 ### Code Languages used by the project

-- The web app code is compose of html/CSS (UI code) and a Javascript files (logic code), to edit those files use VS code (recommend) or any text editor of yours choice.
+- The web app code is compose of HTML/CSS (UI code) and a JavaScript files (logic code), to edit those files use VS code (recommend) or any text editor of yours choice.
 - The apk code is compose of JAVA (logic code), xml (UI and related code) and basic build files use android Studio to edit and build apk.

 ### How to Build